July 15th, 2013 Headsman

 As a military man (Prado’s first presidency was as outright dictator), the old man naturally had his son on a soldierly track as well.
 Leoncio was all of 12 years old when he took part in the Battle of Callao in 1866, defending that city against a Spanish bombardment during the Chincha Islands War.

-But mining interests put the two former allies at loggerheads in 1879.
+But different resource rivalries put the two former allies at loggerheads in 1879.
 When Peru nationalized saltpeter mining in the border province of Tarapaca — dispossessing Chilean interests — and Bolivia took similar measures, the countries fought the three-way War of the Pacific, also known as the Saltpeter War.

 Chile would win the war decisively, dramatically reshaping Latin America in the process.
 Peru lost most of Tarapaca to Chile, devastating Peru’s saltpeter industry and provoking a generation of instability and social crisis.
 Bolivia fared even worse, losing its only littoral province to Chile: Bolivia remains landlocked to this day.